kagurazakayashi/EvernightBoard/README.md

 ## Compilation

-### Environment Requirements
+### Prerequisites

-1. Flutter: You can see the optimal Flutter version in the comments at `dependencies:flutter:` in the `pubspec.yaml` file.
+1. Flutter: You can find the optimal Flutter version in the comments under `dependencies:flutter:` in the `pubspec.yaml` file.
-2. Run the `flutter doctor` command and follow the prompts to complete various configurations.
+2. Run the `flutter doctor` command and complete the various configurations according to the prompts.
 3. `cd` into the folder where this project is located.

+### Debugging

+1. Run `flutter clean` to clear the cache.
+2. Run `flutter pub get` to download the required third-party libraries.
+3. Run `generate_icons.bat` or `./generate_icons` to generate application icons of various specifications and styles.
+4. Run `flutter gen-l10n` to build localization strings.
+5. Run `dart.bat run flutter_iconpicker:generate_packs --packs material` to prepare icon resources.
+6. Run `flutter run` to start debugging.

+If you need to edit the source code, steps 1 through 5 must be completed before launching the IDE.

-### Compile in Windows
+### Compiling on Windows

 - Compile as a Windows application and run: `build.bat`.
 - Compile as an Android application and install: `build_apk.bat`.

-### Compile in macOS or Linux
+### Compiling on macOS or Linux

 - Compile as a macOS or Linux application and run: `./build`.
 - Compile as an Android application and install: `./build_apk`.

-### Compile for macOS or iOS
+### Compiling for macOS or iOS

-1. Try to compile it once first.
+1. Perform steps 1 through 5 from the "Debugging" section above.
+2. Run `flutter build macos` or `flutter build ios`; this might fail, but you can ignore it for now.
+3. Run `cd macos` or `cd ios` to enter the respective platform folder.
+4. Run `pod install` to download the required third-party libraries.
-2. Use Xcode to open `Runner.xcworkspace` in the `macos` or `ios` folder to configure it (e.g., certificates and provisioning profiles).
+5. Launch Xcode and open `Runner.xcworkspace` in the `macos` or `ios` folder to configure settings (e.g., certificates and provisioning profiles).
-3. Then proceed with the official compilation.
+6. Proceed with the formal compilation.

-### Debugging

-1. Run `flutter clean`.
-2. Run `flutter pub get` to download required third-party libraries.
-3. Run `generate_icons.bat` or `./generate_icons` to generate application icons of various specifications and styles.
-4. Run `dart.bat run flutter_iconpicker:generate_packs --packs material` to prepare icon resources.
-5. Run `flutter run` to start debugging.

 ## License